gbrlsnchs/pilgo/README.md

 For `zsh`, you can't symlink the whole directory, since you're going to put files in `$HOME`.
 Therefore, you need to symlink them individually (no, you don't want to symlink `zsh` as your `$HOME`, please no).

 ### Creating a configuration file
-Pilgrim uses a configuration file to manage your dotfiles.
-The configuration file is a simple YAML file called `pilgrim.yml`.
+Pilgo uses a configuration file to manage your dotfiles.
+The configuration file is a simple YAML file called `pilgo.yml`.

-Pilgrim can initialize a configuration file for you, and by default includes all eligible files in the current directory ():
+Pilgo can initialize a configuration file for you, and by default includes all eligible files in the current directory ():

 ```shell
 $ plg init